-These items, including tablets, will be purchased to replace laptops used by CVCIs that have reached the end of their service and useful lives.
+These items, including tablets and vehicle docking stations, will be purchased to replace laptops used by CVCIs that have reached the end of their service and useful lives.
 The laptop computers for the CVCIs are used strictly in the performance of MCSAP inspections; without the inspection program, there would be no need for these laptops.